jebin2/JellyJump/project_implementation_guides_for_llm/LLM_PROMPT.md

 - **Player (15-20)**: Video player page
 - **Editor (21-27)**: Video editor page

+## Re-Implementing a Phase (Incremental Updates)

+**Scenario**: You're asked to implement a phase that may already be partially or fully implemented, OR phase requirements have been updated.

+**Smart Implementation Workflow**:

+### Step 1: Check Existing Implementation
+Before writing any code, **analyze what already exists**:

+1. **Scan the codebase** for files related to this phase
+2. **Review existing features** against the phase requirements
+3. **Identify the delta**: What's in the phase file but NOT in the code?

+### Step 2: Determine Action
+Based on your analysis:

+- **Scenario A: Nothing exists** → Implement the full phase from scratch
+- **Scenario B: Partially exists** → Implement ONLY the missing features
+- **Scenario C: Fully exists** → Verify it matches requirements, make minor fixes if needed
+- **Scenario D: Requirements updated** → Add new features, update existing ones minimally

+### Step 3: Incremental Implementation
+**Do NOT overwrite working code**.
+Instead:

+✅ **Preserve existing working features**
+✅ **Add only new requirements**
+✅ **Update existing code only if requirements changed**
+✅ **Maintain compatibility with rest of codebase**

+### Step 4: Verify Against Testing Checklist
+After implementation:
+- ✅ **Old features still work** (regression check)
+- ✅ **New features implemented** (from updated requirements)
+- ✅ **All tests pass** (from phase Testing Checklist)

+### Example: Re-running Phase 10 (Core Structure)

+**Situation**: Phase 10 requirements were updated to add playback speed control.

+**Your Response**:
+1. "Checking existing Phase 10 implementation..."
+2. "Found: Play/pause, seek bar, volume control, time display ✅"
+3. "Missing: Playback speed control ❌"
+4. "Action: Adding playback speed control only, preserving existing code"
+5. Implement ONLY the playback speed feature
+6. Verify old features still work

+**Anti-Pattern** ❌:
+- Rewriting the entire player from scratch
+- Deleting working code and starting over
+- Ignoring what's already implemented

 ## Your First Task

 Please ask me: "Which phase should I implement first?"
 (The answer will usually be Phase 01).

+**OR** if re-implementing: "Checking existing implementation for Phase [XX]..."